gerdm/gerdm.github.io/content/posts/kalman-filter-i/index.md

 $$
 {{< /math >}}

-Finally, it can also be shown that the variance of the measurement process satisfies
+Finally, the variance of the measurement process satisfies
 {{< math >}}
 $$
 \tag{I.5}
     {\rm Var}(Y_{1:T}) = {\bf L}\,{\bf S}\,{\bf L}^\intercal.
 $$
 {{< /math >}}
-The result above corresponds to the Cholesky decomposition.
+The result above corresponds to the Cholesky decomposition of the variance matrix for the measurements.

-See [proof 2]({{<ref "#proof-of-proposition-2" >}}) in the Appendix for a proof.
+For a proof, see [the Appendix]({{<ref "#proof-of-proposition-2" >}}).

 ## Building an innovation sample